Highlights Of The Program

 - Examining the growing influence of regulations such as PCR requirements, alongside major questions around cost and responsibility

-- Exploring challenges emerging from EPR policies, with California offering a clear example of regulatory complexity
+- Addressing challenges emerging from EPR policies, with California offering a clear example of regulatory complexity

-- Noting real progress toward circularity through large-scale shifts from virgin polyethylene to post-consumer recycled materials in packaging
+- Highlighting real progress toward circularity through large-scale shifts from virgin polyethylene to post-consumer recycled materials in packaging

-- Highlighting remaining gaps in the recycling system, sustainability pressures, and why some companies are scaling back their commitments
+- Identifying remaining gaps in the recycling system, sustainability pressures, and why some companies are scaling back their commitments

 11:25 - 11:30